A Guide To Car Accident Personal Injury Claims – What Are My Rights After A Car Accident?

 If you are injured in a car accident and cannot ask for details right away, you may worry about whether you could request this information later on.
 You do have the right to do so.
 Failure of the other person to provide such details without giving a reasonable excuse – such as if they were injured in the accident – could mean they are committing an offence.

-As well as collecting insurance details of the other driver at the scene of an accident, you may wish to consider noting down:
+As well as collecting insurance details of the other driver at the scene of an accident, and you’re considering your legal rights after a car accident, you may wish to consider noting down:

 - The exact date and time of the accident